deadfred-/UOOutlands/README.md

 ![Alt text](banner.jpg?raw=true "Title")

 UOSteam client scripts for use with Ultima Online Outlands server.
 These are public scripts you are welcome to use and share.
 Please check back frequently for updates.
+I have written *most* of these scripts myself, but occasionally I will find a good script someone else wrote and add it in.
+If you would like me to host one of your scripts, send it to me.

 Script contributions can be sent to my discord account **Jewele**

+## Need help

+Im here to help and I will as time permits (I like to play too).
+But I've been writing UO Steam scripts for years - and I'd love to help you with a problem you are having!
+Just hit me up - no charge, really!

 ## Secret Scripts